 Typically, this behavior will come and go.
 Tweens may be spewing back-talk one minute and will be genuinely kind and sweet the next.
 In many ways, this stage of development is much like the “terrible twos” and this type of behavior is a part of how they are developmentally wired.

-While challenging to their parents, it is actually healthy for tweens to express some of their feelings in this way in order to move to the next level of maturity.
+While challenging to their parents, it is actually healthy for tweens to express their feelings in this way in order to move to the next level of maturity.

 Responding to Attitude